connorskees/connorskees.github.io/content/blog/python-leetcode.md

 ["a"] * 5 => ["a", "a", "a", "a", "a"]
 ```

-_Use caution when multiplying lists with objects_.
+_Use caution when multiplying lists which contain objects_.
 List multiplication does _not_ copy the objects they contain.
 This means that something like `[[]] * 5` will not create 5 new lists, but rather create 5 new pointers pointing to the same underlying object.
 This is more clear with an example:

 ```py
 arr = [[]] * 5 # [[], [], [], [], []]